Sheila Michaels: Career and activism

 Michaels was a member of the Congress of Racial Equality.

 In 1961, she attempted to put the term Ms. into use when she saw what she thought was a typographical error on the address label of a copy of News & Letters sent to her roommate.
 Michaels "was looking for a title for a woman who did not 'belong' to a man."
 She knew the separation of the now common terms Miss and Mrs. had derived from Mistress, but one could not suggest that women use the original title with its now louche connotations.
 Her efforts to promote use of a new honorific were at first ignored.
 In 1969, in a lull during a WBAI-radio interview with The Feminists group, Michaels suggested the use of Ms. A friend of Gloria Steinem heard the interview and suggested it as a title for her new magazine.
 The magazine Ms. debuted on newsstands in January 1972, and its much-publicized name quickly led to widespread usage.

 In 1975, Michaels went to Laos, working with children injured during the Vietnam War.

 Michaels also worked as an oral historian where she interviewed members of Congress of Racial Equality (CORE).
 She also drove a taxi in New York City for ten years, and ran a Japanese restaurant with her husband.
 She wrote short observational items about her taxi passengers for New York magazine.

 The papers of Sheila Michaels are archived in the McCain Library, University of Southern Mississippi.

 Personal life

 Michaels traveled and worked in Singapore, Turkey, India, Laos, Korea and Japan.
 Michaels was married to Hikaru Shiki, a Japanese chef in New York City.
 They ran a Japanese restaurant for over 10 years and Michaels changed her name during the marriage.
 They later divorced.

 Michaels died from leukemia on June 22, 2017, aged 78.
-Through her father, Michaels' granduncle was U.S. Representative Meyer London, her cousin was Rosalyn Baxandall, and another is Baxandall's sister Harriet Fraad.
+Through her father, Michaels' granduncle was U.S. Representative Meyer London, and her cousins include sisters Rosalyn Baxandall and Harriet Fraad.